real-mikhail/GeneticSimulation/README.md

 # GeneticSimulation

-Especially for habrahabr.ru
+Simple simulation of evolution and checking of theory of selfish gene (see Richard Dawkins works).

-Initial file
+Created especially for habrahabr.ru